Ayushmishra05/SymKAN-TP-Transformer/README.md

 ## Task 3 : Transformer
-the Transformer model was trained on the dataset, initially the plan was to use the Decoder Architecture, with the KAN layers, but because Decoders only works in language tasks, i cancelled the plan of training Decoder
+the Transformer model was trained on the dataset, initially the plan was to use the Decoder Architecture, with the SineKAN layers, but because Decoders only works in language tasks, i cancelled the plan of training Decoder

 * This Transformer architecture is the same as, which is provided in the paper, Now for comparison a basic Transformer was built to train on the dataset, the dataset consisted of 15K Rows, which was provided, by the org
 * After training the Transformers for 10 epochs, the Accuracy came out to be 99.5%, Now the task was to improve it and also bring the interpretability here

 ## Task 3.1 - Approach - SymKAN-TPT (Tensor-Product Transformer combined with KAN and Sympy)
  ### Why this Approach
-* The Last Approach for the Same Problem Introduced a KAN Layer with Transformer Architecture, which resulted in Promising Accuracy
+* The Last Approach for the Same Problem Introduced a SineKAN Layer with Transformer Architecture, which resulted in Promising Accuracy
-* This Approach is Inspired from the Last Approach, We utilise KAN Layer with TP-Transformer Further Evaluated by Sympy Layer
+* This Approach is Inspired from the Last Approach, We utilise SineKAN Layer with TP-Transformer Further Evaluated by Sympy Layer

   ### Why Choose TP-Transformer ?
    * Unlike the **standard Transformer**, which simply adds token embeddings and positional encodings, the TP-Transformer uses a **tensor product representation (TPR)**.
 It multiplies a token embedding (representing the "what") with a role vector (representing the "where"), creating a richer representation of each token’s content and its position or role in the sequence.